 Guests are taken by vehicle a few kilometres up river to near the border with Myanmar and from there begin a leisurely journey down the Maekok River, taking in the sights of river bank life, the surrounding mountains and finishing the journey at the foot of “Sob Fang Hill”.
 Here, a vehicle will collect you and you return to the resort.

 Alternatively, we can arrange lunch to be delivered to Sob Fang, and in the afternoon, our instructor can take you on a 25 km guided bike ride back to the resort, using quiet lanes and dirt roads.

 The area offers a range of treks to suit most ages and levels of fitness!
 The description of difficulty assumes a reasonable level of fitness.
-We also have some hikes which involve an overnight camp.

 - Half-day hikes

 Start at a Karen village and walk along a well made track through the hills where local hilltribe people work the land to produce rice and corn.
 The route passes through the Lahu village of Huay Pha Khaem, a village undergoing some modernizations, but which still reflects the Lahu way of life with its stilted houses made of wood, split bamboo and straw thatch.
 The route then passes through an interesting area of agriculture where you can see for yourself what hard work is needed to cultivate the land.
 The trek ends at the village of Pha Thai (about 2 to 2.5 hours) where either a vehicle will collect you, or instead, take a long-tailed boat for an hour’s trip up the Mae Kok River to return to the resort (T 1A).

 Code Tr 2 (Easy to moderately difficult)